mileistone/study_resources/model/scene_text_recognition/ideas.md

     - balance
       - regular and irregular
       - word distribution
   - input size
     - larger, better?
   - aspect ratio
     - keep or not
+- model

-- curve
+  - irregular
     - rectification module
       - original image or upsampled image as input of rectification module
       - more precise rectification method
       - verify the upper bound of the rectification module
     - deformable conv(v1 and v2)
   - backbone
-  - dedicated designed
+    - dedicated designed maybe better
   - feature map before classification
     - 1d
     - 2d
   - language model(implicit or explicit)
     - need or not